pratyush272/pratyush272.github.io/_posts/2016-09-07-why-should-one-contribute-to-open-source-software.markdown

 **Reason 3:** it’s a great way to improve your skills and resume
 Contributing to open source projects will require you to learn something or solve a challenging problem.
 It also looks good on a resume.
 A potential employer can go and actually see what were your contributions.

-       In addition, I would add that if you are working on an open source project as a side thing, it gives you a break from your normal day-to-day activities.
+ In addition to that, if you are working on an open source project as a side thing, it gives you a break from your normal day-to-day activities.
 Sometimes, the change of project, tools, etc. enlightens you and helps you solve problems in other areas.